balakrishnanvinchu/nlp-doc-qa-system/README.md

 ## Contact

-For issues or questions, contact: Gourav Sharma (gouravsharma@wilp.bits-pilani.ac.in)
+For issues or questions, contact: Balakrishnan V S (2024aa05017@wilp.bits-pilani.ac.in)

 ---